danny-baker/deploy-beast-datascience-vm/README.md

 ![jhub](https://user-images.githubusercontent.com/12868840/112557789-2b550d00-8dc5-11eb-8646-41bb4569142d.PNG)

-**And you are IN.
-At this point you can start playing with notebooks or collaborate with buddies to datascience it up!**
+#### And you are IN.
+At this point you can start playing with notebooks or collaborate with buddies to datascience it up!

-### 11. Run some tests (NERD SECTION)
+## NERD SECTION

+If you want to learn more, read on.

+### Test your new VM (internet speed, cores, ram utilisation)

 Now are you are connected to your VM, it's time to test a few things.